froulet/instagram-spider/README.md

 ##Usage
 To use this spider,
-make sure that you have Python and Scrapy installed, that use the following command :
+make sure that you have Python and Scrapy installed, then use the following command :

 ```python
 scrapy runspider instagram_spider.py -a account=<name of the account> -a videos=<y or n>